Nektro/CssMaterial/README.md

 For examples on how to use the different components, see the [example page](examples/example.html).

 ## Contributing
-Any help would be graciously.
+Any help would be graciously appreciated.
 Layout errors in the CSS or pull requests for new components are always welcome!
 See this list below for the current roadmap.

  - [x] Both HTTP/2 optimized and minified version of output source.